-4. Equality Statement
+5. Equality Statement

+- 5.1.
 Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing abuse.
 We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
-We ensure that all children have the same protection, regardless of any barriers they may face.

-We give special consideration to children who:

-- Have special educational needs (SEN) or disabilities or health conditions (see section 10) - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - Are at risk due to either their own or a family member's mental health needs - Are looked after or previously looked after (see section 12) - Are missing from education - Whose parent/carer has expressed an intention to remove them from school to be home educated
+We ensure that all children have the same protection, regardless of any barriers they may face. - 5.2.
+We give special consideration to children who: - Have special educational needs (SEN) or disabilities or health conditions (see section 10) - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers

+- Are at risk due to either their own or a family member's mental health needs - Are looked after or previously looked after (see section 12) - Are missing from education - Whose parent/carer has expressed an intention to remove them from the school/academy to be home educated

-Equality and Human Rights Commission (equalityhumanrights.com).
-Equality Act 2010.
+5.3.
+Equality and Human Rights Commission (equalityhumanrights.com) - Equality Act 2010.

-- In accordance with the Equality Act, schools will not unlawfully discriminate against children because of their sex, race, disability, religion or belief, gender reassignment, pregnancy and maternity, or sexual orientation (protected characteristics). - will take positive action, where proportionate, to deal with the disadvantages these pupils face
+- 5.3.1.
+In accordance with the Equality Act, the school/academy will not unlawfully discriminate against children because of their sex, race, disability, religion or belief, gender. reassignment, pregnancy and maternity, or sexual orientation (protected characteristics). - 5.3.2.
+The school/academy will take positive action, where proportionate, to deal with the disadvantages these pupils face.

+5.4.
 The Public Sector Equality Duty (PSED) is found in the Equality Act.

-All schools will have due regard to:

-- The need to eliminate unlawful discrimination, harassment and victimisation (and any other conduct prohibited under the Equality Act); - Advance equality of opportunity; - Foster good relations between those who share a relevant protected characteristic and those who do not.
+- 5.4.1.
+All schools/academies will have due regard to: - The need to eliminate unlawful discrimination, harassment and victimisation (and any other conduct prohibited under the Equality Act); - Advance equality of opportunity; - Foster good relations between those who share a relevant protected characteristic and those who do not. - 5.4.2.
 The Human Rights Act 1998 (HRA) sets out expectations to respect and protect an individual's human rights when they make individual decisions about them.
-Schools will act in a way that is compatible with the Convention.
-The specific convention rights applying to schools and colleges are: - Article 3: the right to freedom from inhuman and degrading treatment (an absolute right) - Article 8: the right to respect for private and family life (a qualified right) includes a duty to protect individuals' physical and psychological integrity - Article 14: requires that all of the rights and freedoms set out in the Act must be protected and applied without discrimination, - Protocol 1, Article 2: protects the right to education..
+Schools/academies will act in a way that is compatible with the Convention.
+The specific convention rights applying to schools/academies and colleges are: - Article 3: the right to freedom from inhuman and degrading treatment (an absolute right) - Article 8: the right to respect for private and family life (a qualified right) includes a duty to protect individuals' physical and psychological integrity - Article 14: requires that all of the rights and freedoms set out in the Act must be protected and applied without discrimination, - Protocol 1, Article 2: protects the right to education. - 5.4.3.
 Being subjected to harassment, violence and or abuse, including that of a sexual nature, may breach any or all of these rights, depending on the nature of the conduct and the circumstances.
 Further information can be found in KCSIE 2022

-5. Roles and Responsibilities
+6. Roles and Responsibilities

+- 6.1.
 Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding partners.
-Our policy and procedures also apply to contractors, extended school and off-site activities.

-The school plays a crucial role in preventative education.
+This policy applies to all staff, volunteers and governors in the school/academy and is consistent with the procedures of the 3 safeguarding partners.
+Our policy and procedures also apply to contractors, extended school/academy and off-site activities. - 6.2.
+The school/academy plays a crucial role in preventative education.
 This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
 This will be underpinned by our: